BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 ```

 Install napari in your environment (`pip install napari[all]`) and run napari with `napari`.
 When you go to the 'Plugins' menu now, you will see your plugin name there.
+Don't worry now with the sub-menus, we will edit them afterwards.

 ![](images/napari_plugin1.png)